Anan51/TDTbot/wit_data/zones/reach/encounters/a_hole_in_reality.md

 -------------
 tdt$hole_punch

 You arent scared of no water loving creature!
 You reach inside that portal with your left hand while holding onto the edge of the portal with your right.
-You fish around for a moment, making a series of different faces -some of them more attractive than others- before finally pulling the creature out and giving a good punch (summon an Underwash enemy, deal damage equal to 25% of your max HP to it)
+You fish around for a moment, making a series of different faces -some of them more attractive than others- before finally pulling the creature out and giving a good punch (summon an Underwash enemy, deal damage equal to your current ❤️)

 -------------
 tdt$hole_open